The Cornell Lab Bird Academy › Discussion Groups › Joy of Birdwatching › Activities: Different Seasons, Different Birds

 -

-It is interesting seeing the Goldfinches and Loons in winter and in summer.
-The colours are so much more vibrant in the summer months.
 I love hiking and birding at the RBG in Burlington Ontario.
 Some birds I have seen even now in the winter include the hooded merganser and screech-owl, American tree sparrow, and downy woodpecker.
 In 6 months, I accept to see some of those birds still, but also will hope to see the American Robin, Wood thrush and Rose-breasted Grosbeak.
-Can't wait to see.
+Can't wait to see. -

 Activity 4: My daughter and I just visited a favorite birding spot for us.
 It’s a mudflat/marshy area on the NJ coast.
 It is a stop-over for lots of water fowl.
 We saw at least 16 species while we drove the 8 mile nature loop - at least 1/3 of them were new to me this year!
 Some of them (Brant, Snow Goose, and Northern Pintail) are here briefly as they migrate or longer during the non-breeding season.
 Others (American Herring Gull, Mallard, and Great Blue Heron) are here year-round.
-I have been to the same preserve in the summer and seen Purple Martin and nesting Osprey.
-I am looking forward to returning to see what else I might find.

-Activity 4: My favorite birding spot is a stop over for many migratory birds in spring and winter.
+My favorite birding spot is a stop over for many migratory birds in spring and winter.
 Depending upon the migration and the birds' needs, some may stay through the whole season to have their babies or stay until they migrate again.
 The area is also home to many birds that live there year round, this means that I right now I see a wide variety of "regulars" and visitors.
 With the winter migration, I am seeing more duck and warbler species, terns, pelicans, and other migratory birds I Cann't remember right now.
 I am also seeing the residents sparrows, gulls, cormorants, herons and egrets, and grebes.
 In six months, I will probably see the finalization of spring migration and many birds stay to have their babies in the area.
-As spring migration ends in six months, I will still see the regulars as well.
+As spring migration ends in six months, I will still see the regulars as well. -

 Very good